Lucy Coen

 Notable Cases

-R v C [2024] Bradford Crown Court: Defence of C, who pleaded guilty to fraud by abuse of position (value £112,000).
-Lauren secured a suspended sentence order.
+R v C [2024] Bradford Crown Court: Defence of C, who pleaded guilty to fraud by abuse of position (value £110,000+).
+Lauren secured a suspended sentence order, despite the sentencing guidelines suggesting that a sentence in excess of 2 years was appropriate.

-R v X [2023] Bradford Magistrates Court: Lauren secured acquittal for client charged with causing death by careless driving.
+R v X [2023] Bradford Magistrates Court: Lauren secured acquittal for client charged with causing death by careless driving, following a 1-day trial.
+Case involved prosecution and defence expert evidence on reaction times.

 W v R [2023] Court of Appeal: Defence of W, who had pleaded guilty to an offence of stalking causing fear of violence.
 Lauren advised that the sentence imposed was manifestly excessive.
 She then successfully appeared before the Court of Appeal, who substituted the sentence of 27 months' imprisonment for one of 16 months.
 This meant the appellant had served his sentence and was immediately released.